Atlantic salmons study Areas (Ponctual Abundance Sampling PAS) by session - Sélune Observatory

 -

-The objectives of this monitoring are:
+The objectives of this monitoring programme are:

 - to study intra- and inter-population genetic structure and the impact of migratory individuals and the movement of sedentary trout downstream and upstream of dams on the entire population (fin sampling).